10 Foods That Can Boost Collagen Production for Firm, Elastic Skin

 Beans

-Beans are super rich in proteins that contain the amino acids required for boosting collagen.
-Also, many types of beans are rich in copper, another essential nutrient needed for collagen production.
+Beans are super rich in proteins that contain the amino acids required for increasing collagen.
+Also, some types of beans are rich in copper, another essential nutrient needed to promote collagen.

 Subscribe to our newsletter